-I spent the past week in February 2019 on a four-city tour with the Ningxia winery association.
+I spent a week in February 2019 on a four-city tour with the Ningxia winery association.
 Ningxia, like Gansu and Xinjiang have been the fastest growing domestic wine regions quickly coming on to the world stage within twenty short year.
 It is no surprise that the variety that is most widely planted is Cabernet Sauvignon, although Merlot, Cabernet Gernischt and a little bit of Cabernet Franc can be found.
 White grape varieties continue to play a minor role although wineries like Chandon, making very good sparkling wine from Chardonnay and Pinot Noir and Kanaan making lovely aromatic Riesling proves white wines from China can also be delicious.

 For over twenty years, people have been asking me this question: Why do Asians prefer red wine versus white wines?
 This is not just in China, but also in Korea, India, Taipei and Hong Kong.
 Looking at the circumstances in which wine became popular and also given our dining culture, one can make a few deductions.
 One of the key factors that popularised wine in the mid 1990s was the connection between red wine and health.
 In our dining culture, it is no secret that nearly all the most sought-after and expensive ingredients have purported health benefits.
 The concept of consuming food like medicine with each ingredient possessing yin and yang properties that have cooling and healing effects are centuries old and well documented.